 Information Services Division (ISD) and Health Protection Scotland (HPS) are collaborating with the Scottish Government to develop a new website - NHS Performs.

 Over time NHS Performs will bring together a range of different information about the performance of NHS Boards and hospitals in an easy to access format.

-On 3rd March 2015, ISD and HPS will provide the latest available information for an initial range of NHS Board and hospital performance indicators, as well as outlining plans for the development of NHS Performs.
+ISD and HPS are currently providing the latest available information for an initial range of NHS Board and hospital performance indicators, as well as outlining plans for the development of NHS Performs.

 Infection Intelligence Platform

 The Infection Intelligence Platform (IIP) is an integrated resource for healthcare associated infection surveillance and research.
 It is an exciting innovation in the prevention and management of infection and confirms Scotland's position as a world leader in healthcare informatics.
 The latest IIP newsletter contains updates on progress and dates of forthcoming presentations.
 [23 February 2015]

 'Open Data' is data that is freely available for anyone to use, re-use or redistribute it for any purpose without restriction or charge.
 Our Transforming Information Programme (TRIP) is running pilot projects to explore how ISD can release more data in this way.
 Margaret McLeod, workstream lead has written this short post about Open Data on the TRIP blog.
 [23 February 2015]

 In the period October - December 2014:

 - Across Scotland, 94.2% of patients started treatment within 62 days of urgent referral with suspicion of cancer.
 This compares to 93.5% in the period July - September 2014.

 - 97.5% of patients started treatment within 31 days of decision to treat, regardless of the route of referral.
 This compares to 96.7% in the period July - September 2014.